 The first book on 'Performance Drawing’.
-It features a wide range of artists and artworks involved in the expanded field of drawing – demonstrating rigorous academic research.
+Featuring a wide range of artists and artworks involved in the expanded field of drawing; demonstrating rigorous academic research

-It establishes performance drawing as a vibrant art movement that has been progressively burgeoning since 1945 and contextualises today’s contemporary approaches – questioning what is drawing and what is performance?
+and establishing performance drawing as a vibrant art movement that has been progressively burgeoning since 1945.
+The book contextualises today’s contemporary approaches – questioning what is drawing and what is performance.

 Published: September 2020

 Authored by: Maryclare Foá, Jane Grisewood, Birgitta Hosea, and Carali McCall.

 Published by: Bloomsbury Visual Arts, 2020.